attack-monkey/App-Wide-Functional-JS/README.md

 While classes may not be as highly prized in functional programming, reusability still is.
 If obeying the separate state from function rule, it is easy to make functions reusable.

-For example, our very first increment function, it doesn't care what number it gets, it simply returns a new number 1 larger than the number passed in.
+For example, in our very first increment function, it doesn't care what number it gets, it simply returns a new number 1 larger than the number passed in.
 This type of function can be reused throughout the entire app.

 Pure functions
 --------------